How Does ABA Therapy Fit into Autism Therapies?

 Applying the principles of Applied Behavior Analysis (ABA) has shown significant effects on skill development for children diagnosed with autism.
 More than 20 studies have established that intensive and long-term therapy leveraging ABA principles improves outcomes for many children.
 Intensive therapy typically involves 25 to 40 hours of therapy per week over a span of 1 to 3 years.

+These metrics illustrate the diverse impacts of ABA therapy across different skill areas for children with autism.
 These figures suggest promising outcomes, particularly in enhancing socialization, communication, and expressive language skills [4].

 Benefits for Children with Autism